Omarbousfer/alx-low_level_programming/0x02-functions_nested_loops/README.md

 5) program have a function that checks for alphabetic character
 6) program have a function that prints the sign of a number
 7) program have a function that computes the absolute value of an integer
+8) program have a function that prints the last digit of a number